 When we use location data from smartphones in concert with vanity metrics, reasonable new explanations for seemingly migratory behaviors quickly arise -- there’s no on-site visit or move to accompany that real estate search, or the ‘migration’ is actually a trip of indeterminate length to the cabin in order to escape a more densely-populated city dwelling.

 But it is when we combine location data with hard data from other industries, such as commercial real estate or retail, that meaningful insights emerge and a base level of mobility for measuring migration can be established.

 Establishing a base level for measuring migration

 The discussion about migration patterns is interesting because we don't know to what extent the purported migration will last.
 Yes, we see that people are changing their location, but why and for how long?

-To produce a real, updated and accurate view of human mobility and migration in the pandemic era, you need to reference data going back at least a year previous to the COVID-19 outbreak in North America.
+To produce a real, updated and accurate view of human mobility and migration in the post-pandemic era, you need to reference data going back at least a year previous to the COVID-19 outbreak in North America.
 There is simply no other way to establish an accurate baseline of activity in a given region.